peterjc/biopython_workshop/writing_sequence_files/README.rst

     AMTLLTTLAVADDIKLVDWLQQRLGLLEQRDTAMLHRLLHDIEKNITK

 The problem is that our output file only contains *one* sequence, actually the last long sequence in the FASTA file.
 Why?
-Because what happened is each time round the loop when we called ``SeqIO.write(...)`` to save one record, it overwrote the existing data.
+What happened is each time round the loop when we called ``SeqIO.write(...)`` to save one record, it overwrote the existing data.

 The solution is to open and close the file explicitly, using a *file handle*.
 The ``SeqIO`` functions are happy to work with either filenames (strings) or file handles, and this is a case where the more low-level handle is useful.

 Here's a working version of the script, save this as ``length_filter.py``: